thephez/docs-core/docs/reference/p2p-network-control-messages.md

 ### Comparing Transaction Elements To A Bloom Filter

 To compare an arbitrary data element against the bloom filter, it is hashed using the same parameters used to create the bloom filter.
 Specifically, it is hashed *nHashFuncs* times, each time using the same
-*nTweak* provided in the filter, and the resulting <<glossary:output>> is modulo the size of the bit field provided in the *filter* field.
+*nTweak* provided in the filter, and the resulting [output](../resources/glossary.md#output) is modulo the size of the bit field provided in the *filter* field.
 After each hash is performed, the filter is checked to see if the bit at that indexed location is set.
 For example if the result of a hash is `5` and the filter is `01001110`, the bit is considered set.

 If the result of every hash points to a set bit, the filter matches.
 If any of the results points to an unset bit, the filter does not match.

 The following transaction elements are compared against bloom filters.
-All elements will be hashed in the byte order used in <<glossary:blocks>> (for example, <<glossary:TXIDs>> will be in <<glossary:internal byte order>>).
+All elements will be hashed in the byte order used in [blocks](../resources/glossary.md#block) (for example, [TXIDs](../resources/glossary.md#transaction-identifiers) will be in [internal byte order](../resources/glossary.md#internal-byte-order)).

 * **TXIDs:** the transaction's SHA256(SHA256()) hash.

-* **Outpoints:** each 36-byte <<glossary:outpoint>> used this transaction's input section is individually compared to the filter.
+* **Outpoints:** each 36-byte [outpoint](../resources/glossary.md#outpoint) used this transaction's input section is individually compared to the filter.

-* **Signature Script Data:** each element pushed onto the stack by a <<glossary:data-pushing opcode>> in a <<glossary:signature script>> from this transaction is individually compared to the filter.
-This includes data elements present in P2SH <<glossary:redeem script>> when they are being spent.
+* **Signature Script Data:** each element pushed onto the stack by a [data-pushing opcode](../resources/glossary.md#data-pushing-opcode) in a [signature script](../resources/glossary.md#signature-script) from this transaction is individually compared to the filter.
+This includes data elements present in P2SH [redeem script](../resources/glossary.md#redeem-script) when they are being spent.

-* **PubKey Script Data:** each element pushed onto the the stack by a data-pushing opcode in any <<glossary:pubkey script>> from this transaction is individually compared to the filter.
+* **PubKey Script Data:** each element pushed onto the the stack by a data-pushing opcode in any [pubkey script](../resources/glossary.md#pubkey-script) from this transaction is individually compared to the filter.
 (If a pubkey script element matches the filter, the filter will be immediately updated if the `BLOOM_UPDATE_ALL` flag was set; if the pubkey script is in the P2PKH format and matches the filter, the filter will be immediately updated if the `BLOOM_UPDATE_P2PUBKEY_ONLY` flag was set.
 See the subsection below for details.)

-As of  Dash Core 0.14.0, elements in the extra payload section of [DIP2](https://github.com/dashpay/dips/blob/master/dip-0002.md)-based <<glossary:special transactions>> are also compared against bloom filters.
+As of  Dash Core 0.14.0, elements in the extra payload section of [DIP2](https://github.com/dashpay/dips/blob/master/dip-0002.md)-based [special transactions](../resources/glossary.md#special-transactions) are also compared against bloom filters.

 The following annotated hexdump of a transaction is from the [raw transaction format section](../reference/transactions-raw-transaction-format.md); the elements which would be checked by the filter are emphasized in bold.
 Note that this transaction's TXID (**`01000000017b1eab[...]`**) would also be checked, and that the outpoint TXID and index number below would be checked as a single 36-byte element.